 Trump's comments on North Korea, from 'fire and fury' to blaming China

+President Donald Trump on Wednesday praised North Korean leader Kim Jong Un for supposedly backing down off his threats to bomb the Pacific U.S. territory of Guam.

-As tensions between the U.S. and North Korea continue to escalate, President Donald Trump’s tough rhetoric and warnings have only increased.
+Tensions between the U.S. and North Korea have escalated over the past few weeks and until now, Trump’s tough rhetoric and warnings only increased.

+“Kim Jong Un of North Korea made a very wise and well reasoned decision.
+The alternative would have been both catastrophic and unacceptable!”
+Trump tweeted Wednesday morning, the day after North Korea’s state media said Pyongyang delayed a plan to fire missiles toward Guam.

-Earlier this week, North Korea announced plans for attacking the Pacific U.S. territory of Guam – where some 7,000 military personnel live among the other more than 160,000 U.S. citizens.
+Some 7,000 military personnel live among the other more than 160,000 U.S. citizens on the Pacific island of Guam.

 Online and in talks with reporters, Trump has railed against his North Korean counterpart and threatened “fire [and] fury” – especially if North Korea attacks the U.S.